andrewbluepiano/macOS-CatalinaForensicsTool/README.md

 Much more functionality would be availible in a version designed to run with SIP disabled.

 ### Known Quirk(s)
 * The check password function isnt exactly working as expected.
-As it should display an alert if you enter it incorrectly in the first box.
-Hasn't seemed to effect functionality.
-Will be addressed, but not for a few days at least.
+If you dont enter the right password in the main window it wont tell you right now.
+It just wont display the "Auth Success" notification, and it wont be able to get all the data.

 ## Two ways to run:
 1. Compile it yourself!
 (BETTER, SAFER WAY.
 You should check what a program like this is doing)